-From introductory to pre-advanced levels, each level consists of two types of courses: (a) a general course and a skill-specific courses: (b) vocabulary and kanji.
-The general course has three 100-minutes classes per week, and the vocabulary and kanji course has one 100-minute class per week.
+From introductory to pre-advanced levels, each level consists of two types of courses: (a) a general course and (b) a skill-specific course on vocabulary and kanji.
+The general course has three 100-minute classes per week, and the vocabulary and kanji course has one 100-minute class per week.
 Thus, students meet four times a week and earn four credits in a semester if they take all four courses: